 Anticlimax Boss: When Talia reveals herself in the final act, Bane is seemingly killed off by Catwoman with a shot from the Batpod's cannon in a way that some find anticlimactic.

-Broken Base: Can just as easily be Fan Dumb, but a lot of fans absolutely HATE the film's ending in which Bruce Wayne finally retires from being Batman, passes the torch to John Blake and chooses to live happily ever after in Europe - specifically Italy - with Selina Catwoman Kyle, Earth 2 style, claiming "The Real Batman Would Never Do That!", "The Real Batman Could Never Do That!", "The Real Bruce Wayne Can Never Stop Being Batman!" and so on and so forth, to the point that some even say "The Real Batman Would Die Before He Stopped Being Batman!" and keep insisting that a better ending would be Bruce being dead for real, even though that completely defeats the whole point of the film, that Bruce had to find the will to live and move on with his life.
-(Not to mention passing the torch on to John Blake, a far more well-adjusted man who will probably be a better Batman.)
+Broken Base: A lot of fans absolutely HATE the film's ending in which Bruce Wayne finally retires from being Batman, passes the torch to John Blake and chooses to live happily ever after in Europe - specifically Italy - with Selina Catwoman Kyle, Earth 2 style, claiming "The Real Batman Would Never Do That!", "The Real Batman Could Never Do That!", "The Real Bruce Wayne Can Never Stop Being Batman!" and so on and so forth, to the point that some even say "The Real Batman Would Die Before He Stopped Being Batman!" and keep insisting that a better ending would be Bruce being dead for real, even though that completely defeats the whole point of the film, that Bruce had to find the will to live and move on with his life.
 Having him learn that just to die anyway would be counterproductive to say the least.
 Others dislike the ending because they were hoping for an open ended and the adventure continues... type ending wherein future filmmakers and casts could pick up where Nolan and co left off and continue to expand and build upon his work, possibly even using his saga as the launch pad for a cinematic DC Universe, something Warner Bros. had tried to do with 2011's Green Lantern and now seemed to determined to start with 2013's Man of Steel (featuring the long awaited reboot for Superman).